 - 32 MB free Edublogs blogs

-- 500 MB upgraded student blogs (student blog with extra features enabled on it by a Pro blog)
+- 500 MB upgraded student blogs (student blog attached attached to a Pro via My Class)

 If you plan to upload numerous audio, video or large files to your blog you will need to increase your storage ‘space allowed’ by becoming an Edublogs Pro.

 - Deleting posts or pages doesn’t reduce your storage space used!

 - To free up storage space you need to delete files not associated with posts and pages directly from your media library (Media > Library) and then contact Edublogs support to reset your storage space.

 About Your Media Library